Steve Jobs is famous for the quote “Real artists ship.”

 - Employees do not get credit for almost completing a lot of tasks.

 Therefore, we must start prioritizing done over everything else.

-We must starting thinking that it’s better to finish something that is low priority, but near completion, than to switch gears to start a higher priority issue from scratch, only to the switch back later to finish the original thing, and delay the finish date of all tasks.
+We must start thinking that it’s better to finish something that is low priority, but near completion, than to switch gears to start a higher priority issue from scratch, only to then switch back later to finish the original thing, and delay the finish date of all tasks.

 So, How Do Things Get Done?

 Have you ever thought about how things actually get done?

 Consider a project that, in total, should take around 8 hours to complete.